nevillionaire/musician/README.md

 ---

-*This website was built with React, TypeScript, and Tailwind CSS, and is powered by Bolt.new*
+*This website was built with React, TypeScript, and Tailwind CSS